 Legacy agencies must craft a carefully considered holistic digital marketing plan that’s radically different from what would pass just a few short years ago.
 They need coordinated and orchestrated campaigns across digital channels that provide a comprehensive view of the customer journey.

 Marketing automation platforms hit all of these points by consolidating and automating marketing activities — such as email campaigns with conditional logic, web-based content creation and management, and digital advertising.
-These platforms enable lifecycle marketing that gives a transparent view into the entire journey of each individual prospect and policyholder.
+These platforms enable lifecycle marketing that gives a transparent view of the entire journey of each individual prospect and policyholder.

 Because marketing automation brings so many functions under one umbrella, it’s a powerful engine for capturing and presenting data about audiences and specific customers.
 In fact, it’s the ultimate catalyst for growth marketing (sometimes referred to as “growth hacking”).